ajejoseph22/HealthExplore/README.md

 ## Installation Instructions

-To run the app locally, follow the following steps:
+## To run the app locally, follow the following steps:

 * Clone the repo
 * Run `npm install` in the root directory of the project, to install dependencies
 * Run `npm run dev` to start a local development server.
-This will start on `localhost:3000` by default.
+This will start the app on `localhost:3000` by default.
 If you change this port, please update the environment variable accordingly in `.env.local`
-* Open the `localhost:3000` in your browser
+* Open `localhost:3000` in your browser

-To run tests:
+## To run tests:

 * Run `npm test`.
 You can also check the test coverage by running `npm run test:coverage`

-To create a production build:
+## To create a production build:

 * Run `npm run build`

-To serve the pruduction build:
+## To serve the pruduction build:

 * Run `npm start`

-The app has been deployed on Vercel and is accessible through this [link](https://health-explore-nine.vercel.app/) :)
+### The app has been deployed on Vercel and is accessible through this [link](https://health-explore-nine.vercel.app/) :)